-- A child under age 23 as of May 1, 2020 of an active duty, retired or deceased Sailor or Marine OR
+- A child under age 23 as of May 1, 2020, of active duty, retired or deceased Sailor or Marine.

-- The spouse of an active duty or retired Sailor or Marine OR
+- The spouse of an active duty or retired Sailor or Marine.

 - A Marine Enlisted Commissioning Education Program student.